Siffster85/PythonProjects/readme.md

-A collection of simple game projects.
+A collection of simple game projects currently all terminal based, front end to be built later.

 1, madlibs.py
     String concatination to decide on a new character for DnD.
 Answer the questions to build a basic character.